grahamrp/dtdatasources/README.md

 of in the user’s web browser, making the table more responsive.

 The default DT implementation of server-side processing still requires the data to be in a *dataframe* on the server.
-For very large datasets, or where the data is stored outside the Shiny process, for example in a database or API, we would not want to copy the entire dataset into a dataframe on the server, as it may not have enough resources to hold it in memory, or enough processing power to perform the server-side filtering/sorting/paging.
+Sometimes we don’t want to put the entire dataset into a dataframe, for example if it is very big, or if it naturally belongs in a database or behind an API.

 For this reason, `renderDT` provides a `funcFilter` parameter to supply our own function that describes how to fetch, filter, sort, and page our